howtographql/howtographql/content/frontend/angular-apollo/3-mutations-creating-links.md

 correctAnswer: 2
 ---

 In this section, you'll learn how you can send mutations with Apollo.
-It's not that different from creati queries and follows similar steps that were mentioned before with queries:
+It's not that different from creating queries and follows similar steps that were mentioned before with queries:

 1. write the mutation as a ts constant using the `gql` parser function
 2. use `Apollo` service to call the mutation through the `mutate` method